edgedb/edgedb/docs/guides/migrations/guide.rst

     Created myproject/dbschema/migrations/00002.edgeql,
     id: m1xseswmheqzxutr55cu66ko4oracannpddujg7gkna2zsjpqm2g3a

-You will now see an empty migration in which you can enter some queries.
+You will now see an empty migration in ``dbschema/migrations`` in which you can enter some queries.
 It will look something like this:

 .. code-block::